TinkerDev/ansible_rails/README.md

-### This is a group of ansible recipes we use in out projects
+### This is a group of ansible roles that I use

-Copy example hosts file into real one, edit it after
+Copy example hosts file into real one and edit it after

     cp hosts_example hosts
+    cp host_vars_example host_vars

 Use default roles from playbook

     ansible-playbook playbook.yml -i hosts --limit=jumper

-Or use specific roles
+Or select that you need

-     ansible-playbook playbook.yml -i hosts -t ruby,deploy,postgresql,nginx --limit=jumper
+     ansible-playbook playbook.yml -i hosts -t dependencies,ruby,postgres,nginx --limit=jumper

 List of roles:
+  - dependencies
+  - ruby
+  - postgres
   - nginx
+  - bower